 In addition to the two sessions, the conference also celebrated the presence of Cambridge in Miami-Dade schools.
 During the conference, attendees were able to go on school tours, with 8 of the 25 tours being to Cambridge schools.
 During these tours, attendees were able to see Cambridge "in action" in the classroom including many Cambridge student performances (grades K-12).

-Cambridge International Examinations also awarded a $1,000 scholarship to a graduating senior from Norland Senior High School to apply towards post-secondary education.
+Cambridge Assessment International Education also awarded a $1,000 scholarship to a graduating senior from Norland Senior High School to apply towards post-secondary education.

 It was a great moment for Cambridge to celebrate our relationship with schools and educators.